pildre/stacknote-lp/src/lib/terms.md

 # Terms of Service

-These Terms of Service ("Terms") govern your access to and use of the services, including our various websites, APIs, email notifications, and applications (the "Services" or "stacknote"), and any information, text, graphics, photos or other materials uploaded, downloaded or appearing on the Services (collectively referred to as "Content"). stacknote is owned by Pildre Inc., Tokyo - Japan. (referred to as "Our" or "We").
+These Terms of Service ("Terms") govern your access to and use of the services, including our various websites, APIs, email notifications, and applications (the "Services" or "Stacknote"), and any information, text, graphics, photos or other materials uploaded, downloaded or appearing on the Services (collectively referred to as "Content").
+Stacknote is owned by Pildre Inc., Tokyo - Japan. (referred to as "Our" or "We").
 As a customer of this service, you're a "User" or "You" according to this agreement.
 Your access to and use of the Services are conditioned on your acceptance of and compliance with these Terms.
 By accessing or using the Services you agree to be bound by these Terms.

 We reserve the right to update and change these Terms of Service without notice.
 Any new features that augment or enhance the current Service, including the release of new tools and resources, shall be subject to the Terms of Service.
 Continued use of the Service after any such changes shall constitute your consent to such changes.
-You can review the most current version of the Terms of Service at any time at stacknote.io /terms
+You can review the most current version of the Terms of Service at any time at [https://lp.stacknote.io/terms](https://lp.stacknote.io/terms).

 Violation of any of the terms below will result in the termination of your Account.
-While stacknote prohibits such conduct and Content on the Service, you understand and agree that stacknote cannot be responsible for the Content posted on the Service and you nonetheless may be exposed to such materials.
+While Stacknote prohibits such conduct and Content on the Service, you understand and agree that Stacknote cannot be responsible for the Content posted on the Service and you nonetheless may be exposed to such materials.
 You agree to use the Service at your own risk.

 ## General Terms

-1. You agree to use the Service at your own risk and discretion.
+1. You agree to use the service at your own risk and discretion.
 That means they don’t come with any warranty.
 None expressed, none implied.
 2. The Services should not be used to store sensitive information such as bank account numbers, credit card information, or passwords.
 3. We are not responsible for any information stored with the Service.
 4. When you violate any of the terms below, we will terminate your account and the Content will not be stored any after.